Taro Hakase: Career

-On July 4, 2014, he was featured in the superstar Ariana Grande's song "Baby I".
-This song was a remix for the Japanese version of Ariana's second album My Everything.
+On July 4, 2014, he was featured on a remix of American singer Ariana Grande's song "Baby I".
+It was included on the Japanese version of Grande's second album My Everything.

 Kryzler & Kompany would later reunite.
-They released a new album New World in February 2015 to commemorate their 25th anniversary.
+They released the album New World in February 2015 to commemorate their 25th anniversary.

 Personal life

-His wife is Japanese actress Mayuko Takata and they live together in Tokyo, Japan.
+Hakase is married to Japanese actress Mayuko Takata and they live together in Tokyo, Japan.